All Open A.S. Positions

 Chair(s) Emails: as-bfairweather@ucsb.edu, rsrinivasan@as.ucsb.edu, hweske@as.ucsb.edu

-Internal Affairs Committee - (1 Open Position)
+Internal Affairs Committee - (No Openings)

 The Senate Campus Affairs Committee handles all matters pertaining to campus issues specifically: university and academic policy, on-campus residents, student affairs, campus safety, climate, student services, academic opportunities, and facilities.
 We study and review the legal code and make recommendations on needed legislation.
 We also review and give recommendations regarding Constitutional and By-Laws legislation proposed by the Senate.
 We oversee all matters regarding procedure in regards to appointments, selection processes, and discussion rules for legislation.